f3-factory/F3com-data/image/main.md

 The constructor also has a 2nd argument, the `$flag` option.
 Setting it to `TRUE` enables the file [history](image#history), which can save additional states for the current file, allowing for example to [revert](image#restore) to a specified state after having applied a filter.

 If your image file is not located within one of the [UI](quick-reference#ui) search paths, you must use the `$path` argument to specify its directory path.
+In particular, set `$path=''` if the provided file path is absolute.

 ## Processing